 Information about a student's misconduct may come from a variety of sources including, but not limited to, reports from faculty, staff, students, departments (e.g., Housing and Residence Life, Department of Public Safety), law enforcement agencies, or community members.
 Other sources of information may include, but are not limited to electronic communications, photographs, social media, and audio or video recordings.

 The conduct policies listed in the Code of Conduct apply to conduct that occurs on University premises, at University-sponsored activities, and off-campus that adversely affects the University community and/or the pursuit of its objectives.
 Each student is responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if the conduct is not discovered until after a degree is awarded).
 The conduct policies apply to a student's conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Assistant Dean for Student Life will decide whether the policies will be applied to conduct occurring off campus, on a case by case basis, in his or her sole discretion.
+The Dean of Students will decide whether the policies will be applied to conduct occurring off campus, on a case by case basis, in his or her sole discretion.

 Other than as outlined below, hearings need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law.
 Hearings will be conducted according to the following guidelines: